 After admission, you are required to provide an original letter of financial support from your sponsor's bank or an original letter of financial support from your scholarship organization.
 This letter must be dated within six months of enrollment.

 If you have a Green Card, we do not need a sponsor letter.

 If your spouse or child will stay with you in the U.S. while you complete your studies, your financial support evidence should indicate additional support for your spouse of $3,000.00 (yearly), and $2,000.00 (yearly) for each child.

-In addition to completing the first-year curriculum at Toledo Law, students admitted with conditional advanced standing to the Two-Year J.D.
+In addition to completing the first-year curriculum at Toledo Law, students admitted with advanced standing to the Two-Year J.D.
 Program for Foreign-Trained Lawyers should be prepared to take the following courses (required courses noted in bold):

 - Advanced Research and Writing (at least 2 credit hours)

 - Business Associations (4 credit hours)